atlasia-ma/moroccan_darija_dataset_generator/README.md

 ## Introduction

-This project explores the generation of synthetic Moroccan darija dataset with billions of tokens to replicate Cluade 3
+This project explores the generation of synthetic Moroccan darija dataset with billions of tokens to emulate the capabilities of proprietary LLMs such as GPT4, Gemini 2.0 Pro, Claude, ...

 ## Getting Started